-- 1. Open WMS - 2.
-From the File menu, Select Open. - 3.
-Locate the HydraulicToolbox folder in the files for this tutorial.
-If needed, download the tutorial files from www.aquaveo.com. - 4.
+- 1. From the File menu, Select Open.
+Locate the HydraulicToolbox folder in your tutorial files. - 2.
 Open RoadDrainage.shp.
 This is an ArcInfo shapefile containing roadway drainage paths in the watershed you are modeling.
-If a window appears asking if you want to "keep this current projection, define a new projection, or set your project projection to the coordinate system defined by the projection file", select Use the projection file and select OK. - 5.
+If a window appears asking if you want to "keep this current projection, define a new projection, or set your project projection to the coordinate system defined by the projection file", select Use the projection file and select OK. - 3.
 Select File | Open again and open tuscanycreek.jpg.
-This is an image of the area under consideration for the Tuscany Creek subdivision. - 6.
-Select File | Open. - 7.
-Browse to the HydraulicToolbox\TuscanyCreekDEM 42093886 folder.
+This is an image of the area under consideration for the Tuscany Creek subdivision. - 4.
+Select File | Open.
+Browse to the HydraulicToolbox\TuscanyCreekDEM\ 42093886 folder.
 Open 42093886.hdr.
-This is a high-resolution DEM with approximately 3-meter cell sizes. - 8.
+This is a high-resolution DEM with approximately 3-meter cell sizes. - 5.
 In the Importing NED GRIDFLOAT File dialog, select the OK button to read the DEM.